JuliaManifolds/Manopt.jl/docs/src/solvers/index.md

 ## Second Order

-* [Adaptive Regularisation with Cubics](adaptive-regularization-with-cubics.md) locally builds a cubic model to determine a next descent direction
+* [Adaptive Regularisation with Cubics](adaptive-regularization-with-cubics.md) locally builds a cubic model to determine the next descent direction.
-* The [Riemannian Trust-Regions Solver](trust_regions.md) builds a quadratic model within a trust region to determine a next descent direction
+* The [Riemannian Trust-Regions Solver](trust_regions.md) builds a quadratic model within a trust region to determine the next descent direction.

 ## Splitting based